RF-KeyTA/KeyTA/src/keyta/tests/variables/features.md

 - A variable can be deleted

+## General
+- Removing the only System will result in a notification and won't be saved.
+- Creating a new Variable with mandatory fields: System, Name, Type (Art)

 ## Values

 - A change to the name or the value is saved automatically